dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 # Making Projects Reproducible

 Scientific software is often developed and used by a single person.
-It is all too common in academia to be handed a postdoc or graduate students's old code and be unable to replicate the original study, run the software outside of the original development machine, or even get the software to work at all.
+It is all too common in academia to be handed a postdoc or graduate student's old code and be unable to replicate the original study, run the software outside of the original development machine, or even get the software to work at all.
 The
 <<<<<<< HEAD
 goal of this tutorial is to provide some guidelines to make your summer projects reproducible -- this means your